DrStef/Machine-Learning-and-Digital-Signal-Processing-for-Genome-Classification/README.md

 For the alignement process, we imported additional data: Fungi DNA sequences, stored in folder A_Fungi.

-## Birds - Fishes - Mammals DNA seuquence classification.
+## Birds - Fishes - Mammals DNA sequences classification.

 The dataset is available here: